 These days, HTML definitely isn’t just for people in tech either.
 Professionals who work with web content in a variety of roles, including content managers and designers, often need to know at least some HTML so they can get under the hood and make fixes or tweaks themselves.

 A Coding Boom

-Here's a look at the increase in job listings, between 2011 and 2016, for people with skills in these beginning coding languages.
+Here's a look at the increase in job listings in the Seattle area, from 2016 to 2018, for web developers with skills in these beginning coding languages.

 Python: versatile and fun

 Conceived in the late 1980s (yes, by a Monty Python fan), Python is one of the most popular programming languages for beginners.
 You can use Python for everything from automating different tasks, like moving files, to building web applications and mining data.
 Major websites like Google, Instagram and Pinterest are built on Python.

 Another plus?
 This language’s simple syntax is relatively easy to pick up for novice coders.
 “Python is a really fun programming language,” said Allen.
 “It’s enjoyable to write and not terribly hard to learn.”

 Demand for professionals with Python skills has taken off in recent years in the United States, with Python currently ranking second on Coding Dojo’s list of in-demand programming languages.